pachyderm/pachyderm/doc/managing_pachyderm/backup_restore_and_migrate.md

 You may need to install the `watch` and `kubectl` commands on your system, and configure `kubectl` to point at the cluster that Pachyderm is running in.

 #### Pausing data loading operations
 **Input repositories** or **input repos** in pachyderm are repositories created with the `pachctl create repo` command.
 They're designed to be the repos at the top of a directed acyclic graph of pipelines.
 Pipelines have their own output repos associated with them, and are not considered input repos.
-If there are any processes external to pachyderm that put data into input repos using any method (the Pachyderm APIs, `pachctl put-file`, etc.), they need to be paused.
+If there are any processes external to pachyderm that put data into input repos using any method (the Pachyderm APIs, `pachctl put file`, etc.), they need to be paused.
 See [Loading data from other sources into pachyderm](#loading-data-from-other-sources-into-pachyderm) below for design considerations for those processes that will minimize downtime during a restore or migration.

 Alternatively, you can use the following commands to stop all data loading into Pachyderm from outside processes.

 ```
 # Once you have stopped all running pachyderm pipelines, such as with this command,
-# $ pachctl list-pipeline --raw \
+# $ pachctl list pipeline --raw \
 #   | jq -r '.pipeline.name' \
-#   | xargs -P3 -n1 -I{} pachctl stop-pipeline {}
+#   | xargs -P3 -n1 -I{} pachctl stop pipeline {}

 # all pipelines in your cluster should be suspended.
 To stop all
 # data loading processes, we're going to modify the pachd Kubernetes service so that